ikiusen/Ikiusen/README.md

 ### Hello there! 👋

-I'm Thiago, I'm 22yrs old and I am a System Analyst Student.
+I'm Thiago, I'm 22 years old and I'm a System Analyst Student.

-- 🌱 I’m currently learning C++, Python, OOP.
+- 🌱 I’m currently learning C++, JavaScriṕt and Python.

 - 📫 How to reach me:
      - Email: thiagofcabrera00@gmail.com